 THEATR-110 - Understanding Theatre - Christopher Boltz

 Hello!
 My name is Chris Boltz, and am a Full Time Faculty Member at College of the Canyons.
-My background in theatre is largely in the world of design and technical theatre, but I also have experience in stage management and directing.
+My background in theatre is largely in the world of design and technical theatre, but I also have experience as a playwright, stage manager and director.
 We are going to cover all the parts of theatre including how it is like other story based entertainments, who does the work to make it happen, how it is structured, and just a little bit of its history.
-We will read a few plays, and even see one!
+We will read and see a few plays!

 The official course description is: